 It’s important to understand that CBD affects everyone differently.

-That being said, certain products may work better for college students.
+That being said, certain products may work better for college students than others.

 With the recent boom in CBD growth, there’s currently a variety of products available to the public.

 CBD Oil is probably the most well-known product, which gained its recognition for its ability to help treat epilepsy and seizures.